 Carpediem2000@live.co.uk 07714 899744

-The new GDPR rules are followed by the BVDA committee and there is only restricted access to individuals membership details.
+The GDPR rules are followed by the BVDA committee and there is only restricted access to individuals membership details.
 No third party has access or will have access to information held.
 If you wish to check your details please sign into Members Area and check your details.
 The only details we have are those you have given us for the purpose of receiving information, in electronic or postal format, from the BVDA and to process your Membership and allow you access to the broader website.
 Using this website constitutes an agreement by you for us to use your details as described.

 If you require any information that is not available on the website, please contact the BVDA secretary.